-The following provides a description of certain relationships and related transactions since the beginning of fiscal year 2011 between some of our directors and executive officers and us or our subsidiaries and affiliates.
+The following provides a description of certain relationships and related transactions since the beginning of fiscal year 2014 between some of our directors, executive officers and holders of 5% or more of our common stock and us or our subsidiaries and affiliates.

 Lifetime Medical Benefits.
-On May 19, 2006, our board of directors approved the extension of lifetime medical benefits to our Chairman of the Board, Win Westfall, and his spouse, Patricia Westfall, and Linda L. Heil, our former director and widow of the Company's former chief executive officer.
-In fiscal 2012 and 2011, we paid premiums for these medical benefits in the amounts of \$5,409 for Mrs. Heil and \$11,043, for Mr. Westfall and his spouse.
+On May 19, 2006, our board of directors approved the extension of lifetime medical benefits to our Chairman of the Board, Win Westfall, and his spouse, Patricia Westfall.
+In fiscal 2014, we paid premiums for these medical benefits in the amount of \$11,413, for Mr. Westfall and his spouse.

 Tax Agreements.
-In connection with our initial public offering in November 2006, we entered into a Tax Agreement Relating to S Corporation Distributions with each of our stockholders, including our Chairman of the Board, Mr. Westfall, and two of our former directors, Mrs. Heil and W. Tracy Lenocker.
+In connection with our initial public offering in November 2006, we entered into a Tax Agreement Relating to S Corporation Distributions with each of our stockholders, including our Chairman of the Board, Mr. Westfall.
 Pursuant to these agreements, we agreed to indemnify, defend and hold harmless each stockholder on an after-tax basis against additional income taxes, plus interest and penalties resulting from adjustments made, as a result of a final determination made by a competent tax authority, to the taxable income we reported as an S Corporation.
 Such indemnification also includes any losses, costs or expenses, including reasonable attorneys' fees, arising out of a claim for such tax liability.